yoavnatan/travel-tip-starter/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- Once the user pan the map to his location, the app indicated the distance to the saved locations.
+- There are statistics pies showing the locations grouped by update time and  by rate

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate